Dan Desdunes

 Daniel F. Desdunes (c.
 1870 – April 24, 1929) was a civil rights activist and musician in New Orleans and Omaha, Nebraska.

-Descended from a family of people of color free before the Civil War, in 1892 he volunteered to board a train car designated for whites in violation of the Louisiana 1890 Separate Car Act.
+In 1892 he volunteered to board a train car designated for whites in violation of the Louisiana 1890 Separate Car Act.
 This would be a test case to enable the New Orleans Comité des Citoyens to challenge the law in the courts.
 The train he boarded was an interstate train, and the court found that the law did not apply to such cases, which were bound by federal law and regulation.
 Shortly thereafter, another member of the Comité des Citoyens, Homer Plessy, was selected to board an intrastate train.
 He was arrested for refusing to leave the white car, and what became known as Plessy vs Ferguson (1896) was litigated to the US Supreme Court.

-In the meantime, Desdunes became a musician, directing bands, orchestras, and minstrel shows and playing many instruments, including the coronet, the violin, the baritone horn, and the trombone.
+In the meantime, Desdunes became a musician, directing bands, orchestras, and minstrel shows and playing many instruments, including the cornet, the violin, the baritone horn, and the trombone.
 He was known for many styles, including minstrel, ragtime, jazz, gospel, classical, and marching.
 He performed under the direction of P. G. Lowery in P. T. Wright's Nashville Students and under Harry Prampin in Lash E. Gideon's Grand Afro American Mastodon Minstrels and Gideon's Big Minstrel Carnival.

 In 1904 Desdunes moved to Omaha, which had become a destination for African Americans from the South during the Great Migration to northern cities.
 There his band became a fixture in civic life, and he also led the Boys Town Band at Father Flanagan's Boys Town.
 He was described as the "father of negro musicians of Omaha" in Harrison J. Pinkett's 1937 manuscript, "An Historical Sketch of the Omaha Negro."